This Homemade Peppermint Bark recipe is easy, delicious, and it only requires 4 ingredients! This old-fashioned Christmas treat is always a hit!

-One of my go-to last minute Christmas gifts is a tin of peppermint bark, but those tins seem to be more and more expensive every year!
-So this year, I decided that I’d make my own, and now I’m kicking myself for not doing this sooner.
-Do you know how easy it is to make homemade peppermint bark?
-Super easy!
+Pin RecipeOne of my go-to last-minute Christmas gifts is a tin of peppermint bark, but those tins seem to be more and more expensive every year!
+So this year, I decided that Iโd make my own, and now Iโm kicking myself for not doing it sooner.

 Easy Peppermint Bark Recipe

-- Peppermint extract – Don’t use peppermint oil.
-It’s not the same!
+- Peppermint extract โ Donโt use peppermint oil.
+Itโs not the same!

-- Good-quality white chocolate
+- High-quality white chocolate

-- Candy canes or peppermint candies
+- Candy canes or peppermint candies – Break them into small pieces.

 How to Make Old-Fashioned Peppermint Bark

-- Finish – Top the white chocolate with the chopped candy canes or peppermints.
-Let the peppermint bark set in the fridge for about 20 minutes, then break it into pieces and serve.
+- Finish: Top the white chocolate with the chopped candy canes or peppermints.
+Let the peppermint bark set in the fridge for about 20 minutes.
+Then, break it into pieces and serve.

 How to Store Peppermint Bark